ajay-dhangar/algo/arrays/Searching-Algorithm.md

 ---
-id: arrys-Searching Algorithms-in-dsa
+id: arrys-searching-algorithms-in-dsa
-title: Arrays - Searching Algorithms in DSA
+title: "Arrays - Searching Algorithms in DSA"
 sidebar_label: Searching Algorithms
 sidebar_position: 2
-description:Searching Algorithms are methods used to find a specific value or condition within a collection of data.
+description: "Searching Algorithms are methods used to find a specific value or condition within a collection of data.
 They are fundamental in computer science and software development, enabling efficient data retrieval from various data structures.
-This tutorial will cover two primary searching algorithms: Linear Search and Binary Search.
+This tutorial will cover two primary searching algorithms: Linear Search and Binary Search."
 tags: [dsa, arrays, searching algorithms]
 ---

 <AdsComponent />

 Searching Algorithms are methods used to find a specific value or condition within a collection of data.
 They are fundamental in computer science and software development, enabling efficient data retrieval from various data structures.
 This tutorial will cover two primary searching algorithms: Linear Search and Binary Search.

-##Linear Search
+## Linear Search
 Linear search is the simplest searching algorithm, which checks every element in a list until it finds the target value.

-##Algorithm
+## Algorithm
 1. Start from the first element of the array.
 2. Compare the current element with the target value.
 3. If they match, return the index of the current element.